Vismai-Khanderao/CanDis-Bot/README.md

 - Be notified about new announcements/assignments and assignment due dates

 ## Currently being implemented:
-- Live notifications, see point below
+- Live notifications, see point below (done for announcements, assignment reminder still needs to be done)
-- Retrieve announcements from course.
-Every Professor seems to send out announcements using different methods ._.
-The function is currently working for some courses, once I believe most methods are covered, I will add the commands to the README as fully functional.

 # How to use: